inzKrzys/max7456-crosshair/README.md

 ### /////////removing voltage divider//////////
 To connect 5 way joystick switch You need to remove voltage divider from line A0->BAT2.
+* You can see how to do this here-> https://youtu.be/0UNR3S7Q-KQ
 * You will need any soldering gear and multimeter.
 1. First find resistor 15kOhm connected with BAT2 output
 2. Next find resistor 1kOhm connected to 15kOhm